laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

 Unbans a member from the server.

-If the reinvite setting is enabled (see ``[p]warnset reinvite``), the bot will try to send a DM to the member.
-This will also cancel any timer if this was a temporary ban to prevent unwanted unbans.
+This will cancel any timer if this was a temporary ban to prevent unwanted unbans.

 This operation is not logged and doesn't take any reason.